 In addition to being problem-dependent, a common property of traditional feature extraction methods is that they are "shallow", because only one or two levels of feature extraction was applied, and the parameters for computing features are usually not trained using supervised algorithms.
 Given the complexity of patterns captured by biological images, these shallow models of feature extraction may not be sufficient.
-Therefore, it is desirable to develop a multi-layer feature extractor (Guo and Schuurmans, 2013; Zhang and Huan, 2012; Zhang et al., 2011), alleviating the tedious process of manual feature engineering and enhancing the representation power.
+Therefore, it is desirable to develop a multi-layer feature extractor [7], [32], [33], alleviating the tedious process of manual feature engineering and enhancing the representation power.

 In this work, we proposed to employ the deep learning methods to generate representations of ISH images.
 Deep learning models are a class of multi-level systems that can act on the raw input images directly to compute increasingly high-level representations.
-One particular type of deep learning models that have achieved practical success is the deep
+One particular type of deep learning models that have achieved practical success is the deep convolutional neural networks (CNNs) [16].
+These models stack many layers of trainable convolutional filters and pooling operations on top of each other, thereby computing increasingly abstract representations of the inputs.
+Deep CNNs trained with millions of labeled natural images using supervised learning algorithms have led to dramatic performance improvement in natural image recognition and detection tasks [6], [13], [23].